Osteoclast Differentiation

 Day 5

-1. When plates are 75% confluent, wash with PBS, and add 1mL Accutase to each dish.
+1. When plates are 75% confluent, wash with PBS, and add 1mL Accutase.
 It usually takes ~5min at room temperature for Accutase to weaken the attachment enough to lift the cells.

-2. Add 4mL α-MEM w/ 35ng/mL M-CSF to cells in plate and use gentle pipette motion to lift.
-Combine cells from each dish into a single 50mL tube.
+2. Add 4mL α-MEM to cells and use gentle pipette motion to lift.
+Move cells to a 15mL tube.

 4. To make osteoclasts in the following plates use these numbers of macrophages (~26000 cells per cm2 of culture area):